 The Stick offers an excellent user interface, including Alexa support for voice-control - which is an especially welcome addition, with its visual cue cards adding to the experience.
 And you don't need an Amazon Echo for it to all work, nor a Prime subscription - although we suspect you'll want the latter for the best experience.

 You really can't go wrong with the Amazon Fire TV Stick as your one-stop shop for all streaming content.
 Alexa looks like she's on cue to rule the world.

 This review was originally published in May 2017 and has been updated to reflect the 2019 release and content changes over time

 Google Chromecast Ultra

 If you're after a 4K dongle then Google's Chromecast is a great option to sling content wirelessly onto your TV from phone, laptop or other smart device.
 However, Google doesn't support casting Amazon content, so don't think of it as an alternative for your Amazon content - rather a way to present your 4K content and purchases on the big screen.

-The Roku functions much like Amazon's 2017 Stick - it can even source Amazon Video and Prime content - with a slightly wider reach across multiple platforms.
-There's no 4K in this device either, however, so if that's your play then you'll need to fork out for a capable set-top-box instead.
+The Roku functions much like Amazon's Stick - it can even source Amazon Video and Prime content - with a slightly wider reach across multiple platforms.
+There's no 4K in this device either, however, so if that's your play then you'll need to fork out extra for the Streaming Stick+ option.